 Played for laughs in Sos Mi Vida, were Quique shoo out all the pretenders of his mother and acts as a possesive boyfriend.
 They do not have sex on screen, but it is heavily implied.

-Lee Adama on Battlestar Galactica is presented as forever looking for a way out from under his father's influence.
+Lee Adama is presented as forever looking for a way out from under his father's influence.
 As Lee is a fighter pilot and his father is his commanding officer, this is more than a little difficult.
 He gets a bit closer to actually doing so in Season Four when he resigns from the military to become a politician.

 LOST is chock-full of this.
 Nearly every character has some sort of paternal baggage, and Ben kills his father; Kate kills her father; Locke gets Sawyer to kill his father for him